-Rachel Ama Asaa Engmann is a critical heritage scholar, practitioner, and direct descendant.
+Rachel Ama Asaa Engmann is a critical heritage scholar, practitioner, and direct descendant of slave traders.
 She has a BA, two MA’s, and a Ph.D. from Columbia and Stanford Universities respectively.
 She completed a postdoctoral fellowship at Brown University.
 She also has a certificate from Stanford University Business School’s Innovation and Social Enterprise Program, using archaeology and heritage for African education and development.

 Engmann is currently working on two projects: The first project, Hidden Palimpsests: Unraveling Nineteenth Century Islamic Talismans in Asante chronicles the relationship between objects, texts, religion, and empire.